Recently updated on November 25th, 2025 at 11:07 pm

 You can request the abuser to seek treatment for alcoholism, drug use, domestic violence abuse (RCW 43.20A.735) or sex offender (RCW 18.155.070)

-Your case documents are filed at a Superior or District Court in your county.
+Your case documents are filed at a Superior Court in your county.
 Here are examples of some.

 FAQs